elusivecodes/FyreArray/README.md

 **Only**

-Return an array with only the specified key/value pairs.
+Filter an array with only the specified key/value pairs.

 - `$array` is the input array.
 - `$keys` is an array containing the keys to include.